 Last but not least, it’s in the combination and combined usage of personal data that the privacy risks can increase, with an additional focus on the special categories of data as we mentioned them in our overview.
-So, this should be your primary focus when assessing risks and vulnerabilities in your GDPR compliance strategy: privacy breaches, risks for essential rights and protection, from the sensitivity, aggregation, purpose and usage of data perspective
+So, this should be your primary focus when assessing risks and vulnerabilities in your GDPR business strategy: privacy breaches, risks for essential rights and protection, from the sensitivity, aggregation, purpose and usage of data perspective

 What is personal data for the GDPR?
 The different elements

 If you read Article 4(1), the definition of personal data consists of several elements which all need to be present.

 If we shorten the article a bit it states that personal data is any information relating to an identified or identifiable person; the rest is a further explanation with examples as we cover them below.
 Let’s look at the key elements of personal data and of Article 4(1) – and what they mean in practice.